 - NLBMDA supports the "step-up in basis" tax provision which protects family-owned businesses from the imposition of capital gains taxes at death when passing down their business to the next generation. - NLBMDA supports the current capital gains tax rate to help small businesses create jobs, contribute to economic growth and invest in their future. - NLBMDA opposes any attempts to implement a mandatory vehicle miles-traveled tax (VMT) on American drivers. - NLBMDA supports the business deduction for net interest expense supports making permanent business tax incentives, such as bonus depreciation, to provide certainty for business owners. - NLBMDA supports tax credits and incentives to encourage consumer purchases of energy-efficient products, materials and construction. - NLBMDA supports upholding Last-In First-Out (LIFO) accounting practices.
-Repealing LIFO accounting would cause companies using LIFO to report their LIFO reserves as income, resulting in a massive tax increase on many building material dealers. - NLBMDA supports the Low-Income Housing Tax Credit as an effective means to expand the supply of affordable rental housing and promote job creation in the construction industry. - NLBMDA supports legislative and executive efforts to reduce the annual federal budget deficit address the national debt for the long-term economic health of the nation. - NLBMDA supports legislative efforts to provide employers with tax incentives, access to lowinterest loans, and other financial relief measures during national health emergencies. - NLBMDA supports the Low-Income Housing Tax Credit as an effective means to expand the supply of affordable rental housing and promote job creation in the construction industry.
+Repealing LIFO accounting would cause companies using LIFO to report their LIFO reserves as income, resulting in a massive tax increase on many building material dealers. - NLBMDA supports the Low-Income Housing Tax Credit as an effective means to expand the supply of affordable rental housing and promote job creation in the construction industry. - NLBMDA supports legislative and executive efforts to reduce the annual federal budget deficit and address the national debt to preserve the long-term economic health of the nation. - NLBMDA supports legislative efforts to provide employers with tax incentives, access to low-interest loans, and other financial relief measures during national health emergencies.